Semantic AI search system using OpenAI and PostgreSQL vector extension

 What you'll need

-The central part is the database, and we will be using Supabase (Postgres database with Pgvector extension)
+The core component is the database, and we'll be using Supabase (Postgres database with Pgvector extension)

 Intro

-We will be looking at a real-life example that can already be touched and evaluated for its performance.
-We have implemented this solution for a conference portal GitNation, which is our product, where we collect content and people who attend our conferences all over the world.
+We'll demonstrate a real-life example currently in production, which you can test directly.
+We've implemented this solution for our conference portal GitNation.
+This is our product where we collect content and people who attend our conferences around the world.

 Getting started